Skip to Content

 Reading Past Performances: What Actually Matters

 The past performances — published by Equibase and available in any racing form or app — are the data source for every serious horse racing bet.
-If the racing form looks overwhelming at first, that’s normal — even experienced bettors ignore most of it.
 They contain more information than any beginner needs.
 The skill in reading them is knowing which numbers to look at and which ones to ignore until you have more experience.

 For your first six months, three factors should drive most of your decisions.

 Beyer Speed Figures — published in the Daily Racing Form and available on most betting apps — represent how fast a horse ran in each of its recent races, adjusted for track speed on that day.
 A Beyer of 85 on a slow track is more impressive than an 85 on a fast one.
 Look at a horse’s last three Beyer figures and note the trend.
 A horse showing 78–82–86 is improving.
 A horse showing 90–84–79 is declining.
 In a field where the best recent Beyer figure is 85, a horse with an 88 last time out has a real speed advantage.
-Note that track surface and conditions significantly affect how speed figures translate from one race to the next — for a full explanation see our guide to racetrack surfaces and performance.
-This is the most objective, trackable data point in the past performances.
+Track surface and conditions significantly affect how speed figures translate from one race to the next — for a full explanation see our guide to racetrack surfaces and performance.

 Class — the level of competition a horse has been running against — is the most common reason a horse wins or loses that bettors underestimate.
 A horse dropping from a $50,000 claiming race to a $25,000 claiming race is moving from harder to easier competition.
 All else being equal, that horse has a class advantage that should show up in the result.
-A horse moving up in class — from maiden to allowance, or from claiming to stakes — faces harder competition than it’s been beating.
+A horse moving up in class faces harder competition than it’s been beating.
 Class drops are the single most reliable win signal in claiming races, which is most of what you’ll be betting on at regional tracks like Fair Grounds and Evangeline Downs.
-For a deeper explanation of how class levels work and what each category means, see our guide to horse racing class levels.
+For a deeper explanation, see our guide on how class levels work in racing.

 Look at the jockey’s win percentage at the current meet and the trainer’s win percentage over the last 60–90 days.
-Any combination with both above 15% is worth noting.
+Any combination with both above 15% is worth noting — the 15% threshold is derived from Equibase trainer statistics, where the median trainer win rate at most U.S. tracks runs 8–12%, making 15%+ a meaningful separator.
 More importantly: certain jockey-trainer combinations have exceptional records together — they communicate well, the jockey rides the horse to the trainer’s instructions, and they win at a higher rate as a team than either does separately.
 Equibase and most racing apps publish this “combo” stat.
 A trainer putting their top jockey on a horse that’s dropping in class is one of the clearest intent signals in racing.
-For more on what jockeys actually do during a race and how they influence outcomes, see our guide to racehorse jockey duties.

-Once you’re comfortable with these three factors, pace analysis is the natural next step — understanding whether a race will be fast or slow, and whether your horse’s running style suits the expected pace scenario.
+Once you’re comfortable with these three factors, pace analysis is the natural next step.
 For an introduction, see our guide to horse racing pace figures.

 What Most Bettors Get Wrong: The Owner’s View From the Rail

-After three decades of owning horses and watching bettors from the rail, I’ve noticed patterns in what people get wrong.
+After 30 years of owning horses and watching bettors from the rail, I’ve noticed patterns in what people get wrong.
 These aren’t obscure mistakes — they’re the default behavior of most recreational bettors, and avoiding them is worth more than any handicapping system.

 They don’t understand what a class drop actually signals